|Hymn singing in worship|

 v] There is a tendency for congregations to get in a rut when it comes to their hymn repertoire.
 The twelve favorites just get repeated in a regular cycle until the congregation is locked into sameness.
 The introduction of new hymns, both old and new compositions, to the repertoire of the congregation, serves to develop understanding and thus our capacity to "sing to the Lord".

 vi] Musicians are rarely appreciated unless they are paid.
 This is a foolishness, given the contribution that musicians can make to the life of the church.
 Often musicians are criticized for hymn selection, innovation, and anything else that disturbs the complacency of a congregation.
 Most churches would probably do well to realize the worth of their musicians and affirm the gift rather than criticize it.

 vii] Unless the church is willing to set people aside as musicians the standard of music will continue to fall.
-If we want good, even great music, we need to train our youth in choir and musicianship so that they can take on that roll for their generation.
+If we want good, even great music, we need to train our youth in choir and musicianship so that they can take on that role for their generation.

 viii] Church music should be intergenerational.
 Young and old should be doing the Lord's praise together.
 This demonstrates the value of keeping our tradition of church music going, a tradition unique to the Christian faith.
 Children have to be trained in church music right from the beginning (eg. The English choir boy).
 At the most basic level it means that our young people must be incorporated in the worship of their local Christian community.